What is uterine cancer?

 What causes womb cancer?

 Womb cancer is mainly treated with surgery.
-The most common type of surgery consists in a minimal invasive laparoscopy during which the uterus and its surroundings (Fallopian tubes, ovaries and lymph nodes) are removed.
+The most common type of surgery for womb cancer consists in a minimal invasive laparoscopy during which the uterus and its surroundings (Fallopian tubes, ovaries and lymph nodes) are removed.

 In case of an advanced tumour, or should the doctors fear the cancer might be recurrent, after the surgery you may also get started on chemotherapy or on a therapy based on platins, taxol or anthracyclines antineoplastics.